scottstossel/llm-hallucinations/README.md

 ## Repository layout

+- `Data_Retrieval.ipynb` - start with this file to obtain the dataset used.
-- `notebooks/` — interactive analyses and visualizations.
+- `experiments/` — interactive analyses and visualizations.
 - `README.md` — this file.

 ## Quick start